This activity will help students initiate a conversation by giving them common conversation topics for kids to connect with their classmates.

 I once took a friend’s dog with me to the flea market Had I been alone, I would have spent some time looking at the items, most likely not speaking to anyone else unless it was to negotiate a price.
 But Nala, a beautiful white dog with one blue eye and one brown eye, drew people to me that day.
 I can’t tell you how many conversations I had that only started because people were complimenting Nala.
 She was the perfect ice-breaker.

-Since every kid can’t bring their dog to school, we need to give them tools and help them practice initiating conversations with peers and adults.
+Since every kid can’t bring their dog to school, we need to give them tools like conversation topics for kids and help them practice initiating conversations with peers and adults.

 Our “Tango Bingo,” featuring Tango the Gorilla from Zoo U’s Social Initiation scenes, is a fun way to get started.
 Students will use the questions or topics on the bingo card to initiate a conversation or continue a conversation with someone.

 Go over the bingo sheet with students and challenge them to initiate or continue as many conversations as possible using the prompts on the bingo card.
 You can have students try to get five in a row in a certain amount of time, like two weeks.
 Or for a real challenge, have them try to get them all!
 Be sure to check in with the kids on their progress, what has been hard about initiating, what has been fun, which conversation starters worked the best, etc. It would be great to have students report on specific conversations they had using the prompts, too!